MOVING EARTH

 If you contribute a text, we will need the following:

-- text 250-1000 words to be sent in a word doc
+Text: 250-1000 words to be sent in a word doc.
+The text cannot contain numbered/bullet point lists.

-- 3-5 jpg images (horizontal alignment, high resolution, either from your private collection or licensed as ‘free to share and use’, sent as individual email attachments)
+Images: Please provide 3-5 jpg images that are relevant to your text.
+The images should have horizontal alignment, high resolution, and either be from your private collection or licensed as ‘free to share and use’.
+Do not embed the images in a text file.
+Send them as individual email attachments.

-- use of references is possible, but not mandatory (always depends on your topic).
+References: Use of references is possible, but not mandatory (always depends on your topic).
 If you use references, please do so using APA7th.

 Regardless of contribution type, for the author info box, please also send us

-- profile picture of yourself
+A profile picture of yourself

-- your current title and role
+Your current title and role

-- max 40 word (2 sentences) text about yourself (check existing blogposts for some examples)
+Max 40 word (2 sentences) text about yourself (check existing blogposts for some examples)

-- your Linkedin handle (if you have one; alternatively a website through which people can find how to contact you)
+Your Linkedin handle (if you have one; alternatively a website through which people can find how to contact you)

 We appreciate your effort and support in developing and advancing environmental physiotherapy in all of its facets, and look forward to reviewing your draft contribution!